 Changing your shoes can help take stress off of your big toe and allow the bunion to heal.
-The “vast majority of people” find relief from bunions once they switch to wearing wider shoes that allow for enough toe “wiggle room,” according to the American Academy of Orthopedic Surgeons (AAOS).
+Most people find relief from bunions once they switch to wearing wider shoes that allow for enough toe “wiggle room,” according to the American Academy of Orthopedic Surgeons (AAOS).
 This helps take pressure off the big toe and allows for better circulation and range of motion that stops the joint abnormality from worsening.

 If you aren’t sure what type of shoes would be best for your feet and allow for a bigger “toe box,” visit a specialist at a sneaker or athletic store who can measure your feet.
 Some people find that shoes with laces or straps are best since these can be custom-adjusted to the width of your feet.
 (1)

-In addition to recommending certain shoes for relieving bunions, a specialist can also tell you what type of arches you have and therefore what types of sneakers would be best to wear when working out to prevent other common injuries, like plantar fascitis.
-It’s also possible to modify shoes using a stretcher to stretch out the areas that put pressure on your toes if need be.
+In addition to recommending certain shoes for relieving bunions, a specialist can also tell you what type of arches you have and therefore what types of sneakers would be best to wear when working out to prevent other common injuries, like plantar fasciitis.
+It’s also possible to modify shoes using a stretcher to stretch out the areas that put pressure on your toes, if needed

 The AAOS recommends that people with bunions “avoid shoes that are too short, tight, or sharply pointed, and those with heels higher than a couple of inches.”
 High heels can increase pressure in the front of the foot and lead to various foot problems in some cases.
 (2)

 2. Use Pads or Shoe Inserts to Correct Your Foot’s Position

 Using shoe inserts, a bunion corrector or “bunion pads” can help correct the position of your feet and take weight off your toes.
 These are sometimes called “orthoses” and work by redistributing pressure away from the affected joint.